MoeSalah1999/kubectl_explain_failure/README.md

 The output is deterministic and fully testable.

 ## What this tool does NOT do
-- ❌ No live cluster access
+- No live cluster access
-- ❌ No Kubernetes API client
+- No Kubernetes API client
-- ❌ No controllers, CRDs, or admission hooks
+- No controllers, CRDs, or admission hooks
-- ❌ No automatic remediation
+- No automatic remediation
-- ❌ No machine learning or prediction
+- No machine learning or prediction

 This is a **diagnostic explainer**, not a fixer.

+## Installation (Development Mode)

+To install the package locally in development mode, allowing editable imports:

+- git clone <repo-url>
+- cd kubectl_explain_failure
+- python -m pip install -e .

+This ensures you can import the package as:

+from kubectl_explain_failure.engine import explain_failure

+and run tests or scripts directly.

 ## Usage
 Basic usage: